The Chilling Legacy of These Murders.

 Anyway, the baby girl was given her mother's name.
 So her mom's name was Alix?
 Well actually it was Alice, as in Princess Alice of the United Kingdom, a daughter of Queen Victoria.
 That's right, Queen Victoria was Alix' grandma.
 This we'll shortly see influenced both the beginning of her life and the end of it.
 Her childhood nickname was Alicky, which would become a favourite term of endearment with her husband Nicholas too.
 Alice was a remarkable woman, a huge fan of Florence Nightingale and worked to involve women in health care.
 Ironically she died pretty young, at age 35 in 1878 in Darmstadt, of diphtheria which was overtaking the whole ducal house.

 Alix died relatively young too, at 46, but her career as a noblewoman was not to be like her mother's.
-Alice was much loved in both her native and her married lands -- they lovingly put a Union Jack over her coffin at her funeral in Darmstadt -- but Alix was never accepted as really Russian by nearly everyone from peasants to royalty alike.
+Alice was much loved in both her native and her married lands -- hell, they lovingly put a Union Jack over her coffin at her funeral in Darmstadt -- but Alix was never accepted as really Russian by nearly everyone from peasants to royalty alike.
 The whole Russian thing with this German Lutheran princess, which would alter all subsequent history, started with her attraction to the heir to the Russian throne, Nicholas, and his to her.

 So how would they even meet, you know, German, Russian?
 You gotta understand that European nobility and royalty are mishpocha (don't freak, that's Yiddish for "extended family").
 Nicholas and Alexandra are second cousins, and also third cousins, depending on which ancestral line you go through.
 They met in 1884 and it was mutual from the start, and when they met again in 1889 there was no denying it.
 Neither family wanted the match.
 Grandma (Queen Vic) wanted someone else for Alix, and Nicholas' dad Tsar Alexander III, was dead set against any German or Lutheran marrying into the royal family.
 But Alix stood up to Grandma, who actually kind of liked it that she did, and as Alexander's health declined he eventually gave in.